 The NYCDOE CTE Program Approval & Quality (PAQ) Team supports schools with CTE programs in all stages of the NYSED Program Approval process.
 Each school with a CTE Program is assigned a borough-based CTE Program Quality Manager who will work with the school and CTE Team as a whole to strengthen program quality components, go through the external review process and submit all required documentation to NYSED.
 Once the CTE program is approved, the Program Quality Manager will continue to monitor the school’s progress with annual submission of the NYC Self Study Report by the schools to the NYCDOE and regular school visits and contact.
 Please contact the Program Approval & Quality office at CTEPAQ@strongschools.nyc with "Program Approval & Quality" noted in the subject line.

 NYSED Regents Policy for the Program Approval Process

 The Program Approval Process elements include:

-- Faculty with State certification in appropriate technical and/or academic fields;
+- Faculty with State certification in appropriate academic and/or technical fields;

-- Technical assessments (3 parts) that certify students meet current industry standards;
+- Technical assessments that certify students meet current industry standards;

 - Postsecondary articulation agreements;